-The Debentures were issued under and pursuant to the provisions of the Indenture among Computershare Trust Company of Canada and Surge.
+The Debentures were issued under and pursuant to the provisions of the Indenture between Computershare Trust Company of Canada, as trustee, and the Corporation.

 The following is a summary of the material attributes and characteristics of the outstanding Debentures.
-This summary does not purport to be complete and is subject to and qualified in its entirety by reference to the terms of the Indenture which may be viewed under Surge's profile on SEDAR at www.sedar.com.
+This summary does not purport to be complete and is subject to and qualified in its entirety by reference to the terms of the Indenture which may be viewed under Surge's profile on SEDAR+ at www.sedarplus.com.